Residency

 RESEARCH

-Research is a natural part of pathology as an inquiring open and unbiased mind is essential to the diagnostic role of the pathologist.
+Research is a natural part of pathology, as an inquiring, open, and unbiased mind is essential to the diagnostic role of the pathologist.
 While a research project is not a curricular requirement, it is encouraged as it stimulates the discipline, inquisitiveness, and lifelong commitment to discovery required of this profession.

 TEAM APPROACH

-A team approach to work, interaction with and knowledge of others within the department at all levels, and positive up-beat enthusiasm for all tasks is encouraged throughout the training program.
+A team approach to work, interaction with and knowledge of others within the department at all levels, and enthusiasm for all tasks is encouraged throughout the training program.
 Monthly and annual evaluations are aimed at being positive and reinforcing with a view to solving any problems as they arise and maintaining an open-door policy of communication with all faculty at all times.

 Eligibility and Applications